AaltoSciComp/scicomp-docs/triton/tut/array.rst

    Please check the `quick reference <../ref/index>` when needed.

-   if you need more detailed information about running on Triton, see the main page `Running programs on Triton <../usage/general>`.
+   If you need more detailed information about running on Triton, see the main page `Running programs on Triton <../usage/general>`.

 The next tutorial is about :doc:`GPU computing <gpu>`.